OpenAvril/CLIB_WriteQueForThreadsAt_STACK/README.md

 # OpenAvrilCLIB:
-## Request, Wait, Write for Threads at STACK.
+## Mutex-Barrier with Request, Wait, Write for Thread with 'ThreadId'.

 ---
 ## Branches.